14 Facts About Obama's Presidency Most People Don’t Know

 4. The stock market set record highs throughout Obama's presidency.

-Since early 2009, there was a steady upward trend in stock market growth.
+From early 2009 onward, there was a steady upward trend in stock market growth as the economy continued to improve.
 The Dow Jones Industrial averages reached an all-time high of 18,292 in May, 2015.
-Since most Americans have 401K retirement investments in the stock market, this growth benefits millions of middle class Americans.
+Since most Americans have 401K retirement investments in the stock market, this growth benefited millions of middle class Americans.

 Source: Dow Jones Industrial Average Last 10 Years: Macrotrends.